 The video captures Bassy embodying, not only the spirit of Um Nyobé the man, but also the Cameroonian nation, and their intrinsic cultural identity.
 Also, it meditates on the relationship between present-day Cameroon and its former French colonizers.

 “In school, we studied the French version of what happened.
 The way I learned it in the books was that they were agitators, troublemakers.
 Which is wrong.
 Um Nyobé was in this movement hidden in the mountains, organizing the Cameroonian People’s Union.
 Also, the truth about what happened has never been out.” – Blick Bassy

 ‘Ngwa’ tells a historical tale about the death of Ruben Um Nyobé, founder of the Union Of Cameroonian Peoples.
 He was one of the forgotten heroes of Cameroonian’s fight for independence.
-He was shot dead by the French army on September 13, 1958, two years before the country received its independence.
+Also, he was shot dead by the French army on September 13, 1958.
+Two years before the country received its independence.

 The video—dedicated to the memory of Um Nyobé–was filmed in the stunning hills of Lesotho, South Africa.
 Also, fast-rising South African talent, Tebogo Malope (Tebza), winner of the Cannes Gold Lion prize, directed the audiovisual.

 “‘Ngwa’, I wanted to pay tribute to your fight, our fight.
 But also to your philosophy.
 Where the values of equality, antiracism, anti-xenophobia, serve emancipation and fulfillment for every human being.” – Blick Bassy

 Bassy’s music took shape with the award-winning band, Macase, with whom he released many albums, and ended in the release of “Akö”.
 The dynamic project included the track, “Kiki”, which was used to launch the iPhone 6 in 2015.